francesco44Hello/francesco44Hello/README.md

 \ Software developer
 ------------------------------

-As mentioned above, over the past 7 months, I've been diving deep into the exciting world of startups, working on a variety of projects that involved turning raw data from Firebase into user-friendly interfaces.
+Hey there!
+Over the last year, I've been deeply involved in startup projects, working extensively with Next.js, React, and Firebase.
+It's been an amazing experience crafting dynamic web applications and turning raw data into user-friendly interfaces.
 But let me backtrack a bit – my coding journey started with Python and Flutter, as I explored programming on my own.
 However, craving structured learning, I enrolled in the School of Code bootcamp.
+With their expert guidance, I'm mastering programming fundamentals while gaining invaluable support and resources.
 Excited to continue this journey and explore new possibilities in software development!

 * 🌍  I'm based in Liverpool but willing to relocate anywhere!
 * ✉️  You can contact me at [francescolongo44@gmail.com](mailto:francescolongo44@gmail.com)
 * 🚀  I'm currently working on my [Porfolio](https://francesco-longo.vercel.app/)
 * 🧠  Graduated @SchoolOfCode Js, Ts, Html, CSS, React, Node.js
 * 🤝  I'm open to collaborating on pretty much everything!
-* ⚡  Hey there!
-Over the past 7 months, I've been deeply involved in startup projects, working extensively with Next.js, React, and Firebase.
-It's been an amazing experience crafting dynamic web applications and turning raw data into user-friendly interfaces.
+* ⚡

+As mentioned above, over the last year, I've been diving deep into the exciting world of startups, working on a variety of projects that involved turning raw data from Firebase into user-friendly interfaces.
 But let me backtrack a bit – my coding journey started with Python and Flutter, as I explored programming on my own.
 However, craving structured learning, I enrolled in the School of Code bootcamp.
-With their expert guidance, I'm mastering programming fundamentals while gaining invaluable support and resources.
 Excited to continue this journey and explore new possibilities in software development!
 ### Projects
 <p>
 See the README.md of each project for more details about the specifics of the projects.